sophie-katz/prelude/core/api-bindings-client-typescript-fetch/README.md

 SOFTWARE.
 -->

-# Portobello REST API bindings for client-side Typescript with Fetch
+# Prelude REST API bindings for client-side Typescript with Fetch

 This is generated from [`core/api-spec`](/core/api-spec).